UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 To create item-level XML for AV materials, open your CSV export from Jitterbug and isolate fields you would like to call out in description (Call Number, Title, and Format, for example.
 Some other fields that might be helpful include LegacyID, Reel/TapeNumber, RecordingLocation, ItemYear, ItemDate, and ContentDescription).

-Create collumns for your XML, illustrated below in green, to properly code your desired metadata:
+Create columns for your XML, illustrated below in green, to properly code your desired metadata:

 ![sample XML spreadsheet with Jitterbug metadata](https://github.com/annewell/images/blob/main/Description_XMLspreadsheet.PNG)